-Learners may take the courses in any sequence and will earn a certificate by completing all three courses over a 2-year period.
+Learners may take the courses in any sequence and will earn a certificate by completing both courses over a 2-year period.

-This 6-week online course focuses on the practical application of theory and evidence on the role of the point-of-care clinical leader in achieving quality care through effective communication, and team and resident/family engagement within the Long-Term Care (LTC) context.
-The course is designed to provide front-line nurses working in LTC or similar practice environments, with the foundational knowledge and skills required by point-of-care clinical leaders.
-Content for this course includes the structure and function of teams working in LTC; core communication and thinking strategies for effective team clinical leadership; addressing errors, complaints, and escalation of care situations.
+This 8-week online course focuses on the practical application of theory and evidence for clinical leadership that supports excellence in resident care and care team collaboration within the Long-Term Care (LTC) context.
+Designed to provide front-line nurses working in LTC or similar practice environments, with the foundational knowledge and skills required by clinical leaders.
+Content for this course includes exploration of role expectations, front-line leader competencies, leadership skill assessment & development; examination of the regulatory, legislative, and organizational contexts within which the clinical leader works; developing core communication & thinking strategies for effective leadership (e.g. SBAR, Huddles, Delegation, Conflict Resolution); exploring the clinical leader role in addressing errors, complaints, and care escalation; and supporting team development.

-This 6-week online course focuses on the practical application of theory and evidence on the role of the point-of-care clinical leader in managing resident care and day to day operational needs within the Long-Term Care (LTC) context.
-The course is designed to provide front-line nurses working in LTC or similar practice environments, with the foundational knowledge and skills required by point-of care clinical leaders.
-Content for this course includes understanding how quality care data informs care and care planning; managing resident and operational needs during key transition periods; clinical best practices for LTC, including emergency situations; resource/supply management strategies.
+This 8-week online course focuses on the practical application of theory and evidence that enables clinical leaders to effectively manage resident care and day-to-day operational needs within the Long-Term Care (LTC) context.
+Designed to provide front-line nurses working in LTC or similar practice environments, with the foundational knowledge and skills required by clinical leaders.
+Content for this course includes understanding how quality care data informs care and care planning; managing resident and operational needs during key transition periods; clinical best practices for LTC, including emergency situations; and exploring the clinical leader role in resource (staffing & supply) management strategies.

-Course FormatThis certificate consists of 3 courses, each 6-weeks in duration and delivered through the University of Toronto’s learning management system (Quercus).
+Course FormatThis certificate consists of 2 courses, each 8-weeks in duration and delivered through the University of Toronto’s learning management system (Quercus).

 - Courses are primarily self-paced; however participants are required to engage in discussions and submit activities/assignments within identified timelines.